oarepo/oarepo-fsm/README.rst

   - **src**: record must be in one of the source states before transition could happen
   - **dest**: target state of the transition
   - **required**: a list of required ``**kwargs`` that must be passed to the ``@transition`` decorated function
-  - **permission**: currently logged user must have this permission to execute the transition
+  - **permissions**: currently logged user must have at least one of the permissions to execute the transition

 REST API Usage